Perthes Disease

 Why choose the International Center for Limb Lengthening for treatment of Perthes disease?

 Treating Perthes disease is a complex process.
-Dr. Standard is world-renowned for his expertise and successful treatment of Perthes disease.
-He will take the time to make sure you understand all of the options and then will customize your child’s treatment to meet his or her specific needs.
+Our doctors will take the time to make sure you understand all of the options and then will customize your child’s treatment to meet his or her specific needs.
 Our patients also benefit from our team-centered approach with world-renowned pediatric orthopedic surgeons, anesthesiologists with extensive experience working with pediatric patients, and specialized physician assistants, nurses and physical therapists.
 We also have a large group of patient families who have children undergoing Perthes treatment that offer support through our International Center for Limb Lengthening (ICLL) Facebook Group, ICLL Families.
 We help patients with Perthes disease achieve their best possible result.

 Handouts